YAMY1234/JiXiaoAn/README.md

 Figure 8 Multiple Feature Fusion Coding Transformer

 The overall structure of DET is shown in Figure 8.
-DET receives the byte encoding result given by the feature extraction module to obtain a metric I , including! [img] (./source_pic/wps16.jpg) sub-metric! [img] (./source_pic/wps17.jpg), in the shape of! [img] (./source_pic/wps18.jpg), each matrix represents a feature of a data packet, where! [img] (./source_pic/wps19.jpg) represents the number of bytes used for byte encoding,! [ Img] (./source_pic/wps20.jpg) represents the length of the random byte-encoded Vector.
+DET receives the byte encoding result given by the feature extraction module to obtain a metric I , including $N_p$ sub-metric $P_i$, in the shape of $N_b \times N_e$.
+Each matrix represents a feature of a data packet, where $N_b$ represents the number of bytes used for byte encoding, $N_e$ represents the length of the random byte-encoded Vector.
 Fuse the frequency domain feature results into the Transformer model.

 ![img](./source_pic/wps21.jpg)

 After position encoding, the data is processed in a two-feature encoding along with the extracted frequency-domain features.
-The two-feature encoding first obtains the output of the frequency-domain feature extraction and extracts a matrix F related to the frequency-domain features of these! [img] (./source_pic/wps22.jpg) data packets of size! [img] (./source_pic/wps23.jpg).
-The coding vector V (length! [img] (./source_pic/wps24.jpg)) is designed to determine the learning weights for each frequency-domain feature, which will be automatically generated and updated through successive Model Training.
-The process of obtaining the frequency domain characteristic values of the! [img] (./source_pic/wps25.jpg) data packet is shown in the following formula.
+The two-feature encoding first obtains the output of the frequency-domain feature extraction and extracts a matrix F related to the frequency-domain features of these $N_p$ data packets of size $N_f \times N_p$ .
+The coding vector V (length $N_f$) is designed to determine the learning weights for each frequency-domain feature, which will be automatically generated and updated through successive Model Training.
+The process of obtaining the frequency domain characteristic values of the $N_p$ data packet is shown in the following formula.

 ![img](./source_pic/wps26.jpg)

-Wherein,! [img] (./source_pic/wps27.jpg) represents the input for selecting the DFT! [img] (./source_pic/wps28.jpg) data packet corresponding to the frequency domain feature 0-1 index metric,! [img] (./source_pic/wps29.jpg) represents the first i data packet frequency domain feature on the k-th attribute, V represents the coding vector,! [img] (./source_pic/wps30.jpg) represents the final frequency domain feature value of each data packet.
+Wherein, $V_{indexMask}$  represents the input for selecting the DFT. $N_f$ data packet corresponding to the frequency domain feature 0-1 index metric, $f_{i,k}$ represents the first i data packet frequency domain feature on the k-th attribute, V represents the coding vector, $W_{FD}$ represents the final frequency domain feature value of each data packet.

 Since the frequency domain feature and the byte feature characterization are in different dimensions, it reflects the frequency domain feature of the data packet based on the flow granularity on specific attributes.
 It cannot simply be used as a byte attribute and the original byte encoding feature for lateral splicing.
 We implement the weighted-residual join operation on the basis of the original encoding, and the obtained result is used as the output of the frequency domain feature encoding.
 This not only incorporates the frequency domain feature based on the stream, but also retains the unaltered byte feature of the original data source packet.